 Spanish mackerel are a bit finicky in regards to the tackle and techniques used.
 Anglers usually troll #00, #0 or #1 clark spoons for these fish.
 Light tackle is preferred, such as bay rods with #15 to #30 line.

 A small ball bearing snap swivel on the line is essential for trolling.
 After the swivel, attach either a #1 drone planer or a small inline sinker from 2 to 8 oz.
 Attached to the sinker or planer is a 25 to 30 foot leader of #30 line with a small ball bearing swivel at it’s mid-point.
 The spoon is tied on the leader with a suitable knot.

 Some anglers use a planer rig as one flat line and a trolling drail (weight) on the other flat line.
 Additional spoons or other lures can be trolled on outriggers.
 Rigger lines trail out 100 feet or more and the flat lines from 20 to 40 feet from the sinker to the stern or about 50 feet from the planer to the stern.

 Boat speed is critical for catching Spanish mackerel.
 The fish often prefer fast lure speeds; as high as 7 knots.
 Fishing for Spanish mackerel is usually much more productive early in the day.

 Early is defined as the soonest possible time after dawn.
 A crew that is willing to get an early start can have an excellent catch in a short time and sometimes every line will be hit as soon as it hits the water.
 Later in the day the fish get very shy and hard to catch.
-Normally the first big Hurricane will send the fish south in a hurry.

 Spanish mackerel are also caught from fishing piers, bridges, and other vantage points, especially in North Carolina and Virginia.
 They are caught with small, shiny plugs or jigs.
 Most southern fishing piers offer a selection of lures for catching mackerel.